Software test introduction

 Coding rules, data and control flow anomalies, metrics (McCabe).

-What dimensions are called in standards such as IEC 61508 or ISO 26262?
-Definition of dimensions and their relation to each other; Statement coverage; Branch coverage; Condition coverage including the modified condition / decision coverage (MC / DC: modified condition / decision coverage); Benefits and shortcomings of a code coverage measurement.
+What measures are called in standards such as IEC 61508 or ISO 26262?
+Definition of measures and their relation to each other; Statement coverage; Branch coverage; Condition coverage including the modified condition / decision coverage (MC / DC: modified condition / decision coverage); Benefits and shortcomings of a code coverage measurement.

 Introduction to the unit test